Image showing a machine translating a document from one language into another language

 Internal communication

-For global teams, writing all company emails and interoffice communications in English can lead to misunderstandings—even where it’s a native language.
-It’s the same with other languages.
 The French spoken in West Africa is different from the French spoken in France, for example.
 And the complexities ramp up very quickly the further afield you go.

-That’s where machine translation can help.
+That’s where machine language translation can help.
 It can translate your messages (or voice) on the fly to avoid disrupting the conversation.
 It can translate replies back into your language almost instantly.
 Speed is essential when communicating urgent messages globally, and you need rapid responses.

-Other use cases
+machine translation business use cases

 There are many other places where machine translation can help you, each with its own needs in terms of the balance between cost, speed, and accuracy:

-• Conference calls.
-Speed is critical because slow translation disrupts conversations.
+• Conference calls: Speed is critical because slow translation disrupts conversations.
 It’s up to you whether cost or accuracy is the second most important.

-• Product instructions.
-Speed shouldn’t be a problem here, allowing you to find the right balance between cost and speed.
+• Product instructions: Speed shouldn’t be a problem here, allowing you to find the right balance between cost and speed.

-• Marketing material.
-This is another use case in which time is usually a minor issue.
+• Marketing material: This is another use case in which time is usually a minor issue.
 You can focus on either cost or accuracy.

-• Websites.
-Speed is the most critical factor here, followed by accuracy.
+• Websites: Speed is the most critical factor here, followed by accuracy.
 Because the pages are live, you can quickly fix typos and other issues.
 The speed does come at a higher cost.

-Let Lokalise help you grow your business.
+Let Lokalise help you grow your business globally

 Don’t take our word for it, though.
 Start your free trial today with Lokalise and see for yourself.